aws-samples/machine-learning-using-k8s/tensorflow-keras.md

-# TensorFlow and Keras on Amazon EKS
+# MNIST using TensorFlow and Keras on Amazon EKS

-This document exaplins how to run a TensorFlow and Keras sample on Amazon EKS.
+This document exaplins how to train a MNIST model using TensorFlow and Keras on Amazon EKS.
 It requires to setup KubeFlow as explained in [KubeFlow on Amazon EKS](kubeflow.md).

 [Keras](https://keras.io/) is a high-level API with readymade networks that can run on TensorFlow.